 - Who is the youngest Hollywood Star?
 Patty McCormack, 15 years old.

-Some super A-listers do not have a Star (mostly because they turned down their nomination), and the most shocking celebrities include Leonardo DiCaprio, Bratt Pitt, Angelina Jolie, Geroge Clooney, and Julia Roberts.
+- Some super A-listers do not have a star (while some turned down their nomination due to scheduling conflicts or unknown reasons), the most shocking list of celebrities includes Leonardo DiCaprio, Bratt Pitt, Angelina Jolie, Madonna, Beyonce, Geroge Clooney, and Julia Roberts.

 Taylor Swift does not yet have a Star on the Walk of Fame, but Ariana Grande does.